jackricketts/Health-Device-Simulation/README.md

 HOW TO RUN PROGRAM:
 1. Ensure that all source files exist, as well as /Forms and /Resources contain the required files as detailed above.
-2. Open the 'team28comp3004.pro' file in QT Creator.
+2. Open the 'healthsim.pro' file in QT Creator.
 3. Press the 'run' button.

 HOW TO USE THE PROGRAM: